Monster Fetish

 In practice

 The interest is expressed almost entirely through engagement with speculative media rather than anything physical: reading and writing fan fiction and "monster romance" novels, fan art, romance and dating games featuring non-human love interests, cosplay, and dedicated online communities.
 The appeal often lies in difference and otherness, in distinctive forms or features, in the fantasy of being desired by a powerful or protective being, or in the imaginative freedom of desire beyond ordinary human norms.
-It overlaps with adjacent transformation and consumption fantasies such as vore and body inflation, and with anthropomorphic and masking interests like female masking.
+It overlaps with adjacent transformation and consumption fantasies such as vore and body inflation, and with costume and masking practices such as cosplay and female masking.

 Psychology